mitodl/handbook/common-web-app-guide.md

 #### Error message indicating that the `auth_user` table doesn't exist

 Try running `docker-compose run web ./manage.py migrate auth`, then run `docker-compose run web ./manage.py migrate`.

+#### _[OSX only]_ `docker-compose up` or `docker-machine start MACHINENAME` hanging on "Waiting for an IP..." or "Waiting for SSH to be available..."

+These errors can often be solved by powering off the VM in VirtualBox and trying again (docker-machine will automatically restart the VM).
+Open the VirtualBox app, right-click on the machine in the left column, and click Close > Power Off.
+If Close > Power Off is not available, the error may be related to the saved machine state.
+Try clicking 'Discard Saved State'.
+After either powering off the machine or discarding the saved state, run `docker-machine restart MACHINENAME`.

+#### _[OSX only]_ "Error checking TLS connection ...
+You can attempt to regenerate them using `docker-machine regenerate-certs [name]`."

+This sometimes happens after the machine has been sleeping.
+The best known way to address it is to run the suggested command - `docker-machine regenerate-certs MACHINENAME` - and confirm with 'y' when prompted.
+This has the unfortunate effect of changing the IP address of the machine, so you'll need to navigate to a different URL in your browser to see the running site.
+For example, your machine URL might have been `http://192.168.99.100:8079/`.
+After running `regenerate-certs`, the IP might change to `http://192.168.99.101:8079/`.
+To check the IP of your machine, run `docker-machine ip MACHINENAME`.

+#### _[OSX only]_ Error indicating that Docker for Mac is not running (even though it is running)

+Open a new terminal tab/window, navigate to the same directory, and re-run the same command (e.g.: `docker-compose up`).
+For whatever reason, a terminal window can sometimes fail to recognize that Docker for Mac is running, and a fresh terminal window will fix that.

 #### _[OSX only]_ Everything is broken and I need a fresh start